craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 ### Living "Beyond my Time"
 ##### Session One; 06/27/23
 ## The Party
-Arie - dark wizard
+Arie - Aaracokra Necromancer
-Lavinia Moss - elven ranger
+Lavinia Moss - Wood Elf Ranger
-Spencer Forescythe - simplistic human monastic Laelithar - fire elf druid/ranger
+Spencer Forescythe - Human Pugilist
+Laelithar - Fire Elf Ranger Druid
-Wilferd M. - purple kobold with weird eyes & trident Barthalamule - ice-white-blue lizard man
+Wilferd M. - Mystic Purple Kobold, Caster Extrordinaer Barthalamule - Winter Lizardfolk Paladin of Glory

 ###### The River Barges
 Three raft-esq boats each carry one third of the expedition; the Science team, Cargo team, and Mercenary team.
 We're looking for the remains of an ancient civilization in the **Kishmala Rainforest**.
 The **Green-Barrow Company** was our parent patron.